Appeal unfair fines

 You can lodge your court application online, once you've received your Court Attendance Notice, you can request a more suitable day or a closer local court.

 With simple traffic and council fines you can represent yourself in court.
-The magistrate has the power to dismiss the fine and points, lower the fine, dismiss court and victim compensation costs.
+The magistrate has the power to dismiss the fine, lower the fine, and the court and victim compensation costs.
+If the fine is dismissed so are the demerits.

 The book Penalty Rip Off includes information on appealing in your state, with a guide, templates and examples of successful appeals.
 It explains contributing, special and exceptional circumstances that may have contributed to your receiving an expensive fine.